 Where: Fair Park, Dallas

-When: Friday, September 27 to Sunday, October 20, 2019.
+When: Friday, September 29 to Sunday, October 22, 2023.

 Directions: Interstate 30 East or West, then follow signs to Fair Park.

 The fair usually runs for 24 days, typically starting on the last Friday in September and ending some time in October.

 The very first Texas state fair was held in 1886.
-Not long after that, the fair became the first, and still the only state fair with a full blown auto show, which continues to be a huge attraction for fair goers.
+Not long after that, the fair became the first, and still the only, state fair with a full blown auto show which continues to be a huge attraction for fair goers.

 DID YOU KNOW?
 Texas State Fair fun facts

 • Comfortable shoes are a must for traversing the countless entertainment and attractions at the Texas State Fair, encompassed by a sole-challenging 277 acres.

 • Big Tex made his debut in 1952 and quickly became a major fair landmark.
 Although Tex went down in a spectacular heap of flames in 2012, the new Big Tex rose from the ashes the following year a full 3 feet taller and 19,000 lbs. heftier!

 • In 1961, the fair became famous for 'going all Hollywood' when it served as the major backdrop to the movie musical State Fair starring Pat Boone, Ann-Margret, and Bobby Darin.